giacbrd/SmartPipeline/docs/usage.rst

 --------------------------------

 Once you have your set of stages you can add them in sequence to a Pipeline instance that behave as a "builder".
-:meth:`.Pipeline.append_stage` is the main method for adding stages to a pipeline, it must define their unique names and eventually their concurrency.
+:meth:`.Pipeline.append` is the main method for adding stages to a pipeline, it must define their unique names and eventually their concurrency.
 The ``concurrency`` parameter is default to 0, a stage is concurrent when the value is 1 or greater.
 In case of values greater than 1, and by setting ``parallel`` to ``True``,